RediSearch/RediSearch/docs/Commands.md

 - **index**: The index name.
 The index must be first created with FT.CREATE
 - **query**: The query string, as if sent to FT.SEARCH
+- **DIALECT {dialect_version}**.
+Choose the dialect version to execute the query under.
+If not specified, the query will execute under the default dialect version set during module initial loading or via `FT.CONFIG SET` command.

 #### Complexity